 "The charges payable by the customer for services shall be mutually agreed".

 - Performance: When it comes to performance obligations, look out for abstract contractual obligations.
 By abstract, you can’t tell what you are meant to do to perform the obligation.

 At best it is difficult to work out what is actually intended to be done by the statement.
 At worst, they lack contractual force.

-If the reads like a policy statement, edit it so that it is not, or delete it.
+If it reads like a policy statement, edit it so that it is not, or delete it.